Optics Measurements

 This module contains deltap over p calculations related functionality of optics_measurements.
 It provides functions to computes and arrange dp over p.

-Add the dpp values to the DPP-header of the tfs files.
+Add the dpp values to the DPP-header of the tfs dataframes.

 Grouping of dpp-values and averaging them in the bins, also zeroes the bin closest to zero.